Cervical cancer begins when healthy cells acquire a genetic change (mutation) that causes them to turn into abnormal cells.

 Types of cervical cancer

-The type of cell where the initial genetic mutation occurred determines the type of cervical cancer you have.
-The type of cervical cancer you have helps determine your prognosis and treatment.
+The type of cervical cancer that you have helps determine your prognosis and treatment.
 The main types of cervical cancer are:

-- Squamous cell carcinomas.
-These begin in the thin, flat cells (squamous cells) that line the outer portion of the cervix, which projects into the vagina.
-This type accounts for the great majority of cervical cancers.
+- Squamous cell carcinoma.
+This type of cervical cancer begins in the thin, flat cells (squamous cells) lining the outer part of the cervix, which projects into the vagina.
+Most cervical cancers are squamous cell carcinomas.

-Sometimes both types of cells are involved in cervical cancer.
-Very rare cancers can occur in other cells in the cervix.
+Sometimes, both types of cells are involved in cervical cancer.
+Very rarely, cancer occurs in other cells in the cervix.

-- Cervical cancer screening.
+- Cervical cancer.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
-Accessed May 8, 2013.
+Accessed July 3, 2014.